Yandex Cloud

 }

-All HTTPS request parameters support templating: their values can be generated dynamically.
-The templating language is jq.
+All HTTPS request parameters support templating: their values can be generated dynamically in the jq language.
 For more information, see the jq guide.

 For example, the \(.city) value of the HTTPS request parameter will be taken from the city tool parameter.
 In addition, you can use the syntax Bearer \(.token) for the Authorization header to set up authorization via a token provided in the tool parameter.

-1. In the Tool name field, specify a name for the tool you are creating.
+1. In the Tool name field, enter a name for the new tool.
 Follow these naming requirements:

 • It must be from 2 to 63 characters long.